 Hong Kong is an ideal city for a layover.
-Its compact size, and efficient public transport make it a breeze to get out of the airport, explore the city, and return in time for your flight.
+The city’s compact size and efficient public transport make it a breeze to get out of the airport, explore the sights, and return in time for your flight.
 How much ground you can cover depends on how long is your layover.
 Fortunately, we’ve got a few suggestions for you to maximise your time in the city.

 Before you begin reading about what to do during your layover, you might find the following information useful.

 Immigration & Visa

 Hong Kong is a Special Administrative Region (SAR) of China and has its own immigration control and visa requirements.
 So the question you’re asking yourself is, “Do I need a visa or transit visa to enter Hong Kong?”.
 Luckily, nationals of 128 countries are either eligible for a visa on arrival or don’t need a visa at all for short periods of stay (including a layover) in Hong Kong.
 To find out if you qualify for a visa on arrival, you can visit this site.

 If you’re visiting Hong Kong as an Indian citizen, you need to apply for and obtain a Pre-Arrival Registration (PAR) slip before you go.
 You can get this with an online eVisa service like https://www.byevisa.com.
 Here you can learn all the information you need and apply before your trip

 Once you’ve figured out your visa situation, the actual immigration and customs clearance processes are relatively quick and efficient.
 And you can leave the airport during your layover.